Lele521/ucsb-cs56-f17.github.io/_lab/lab03.md

    * If you are not on the list, or if there is any error consult a mentor, TA or instructor to fix it.
 1. Then, find the legacy repo to which you've been assigned.
 If you haven't been assigned a repo, ask your mentor to assign you and your pair partner to a repo.
-2. Once you've been assigned to a repo, the pair partner with the github id that comes "first" in the alphabet should fork the repo to their own githubid.
+2. Once you've been assigned to a repo, the pair partner with the github id that comes "first" in the alphabet should fork the repo (as a public repo) to their own githubid.
 We'll call this person "pair partner 1".
 3. Then, pair partner 1 should add pair partner 2 as a collaborator (and if applicable, pair partner 3).
 3. Whoever is driving, clone the forked repo to the computer where you are working (this may be a directory on CSIL, or it may be your own laptop or desktop machine.
 If it is your own computer, you'll need to install Java 8 and Ant.)